damaxwell/siple/docs/tutorial/nonlinear.rst

     return out

 The differential equation :eq:`sturm` involves a derivative term that does not depend on :math:`\beta`, a low order term that does depend on :math:`\beta`, and a fixed right-hand side that is independent of :math:`\beta`.
 The matrix for the derivative terms is preassembled in :data:`self.A`, as is the right-hand side in :data:`self.Frhs`.
-The call to :func:`assemble_mass` constructs the part of the system matrix corresponding to the low-order terms that do depend on :math:`\beta`, and we save the system matrix for future use since both the linearization of :math:`\calF` and its adjoint require it.
+The call to :func:`assemble_low_order` constructs the part of the system matrix corresponding to the low-order terms that do depend on :math:`\beta`, and we save the system matrix for future use since both the linearization of :math:`\calF` and its adjoint require it.
 For nonlinear problems, it is frequently useful to have an initial guess for the solution, and this can be passed to :func:`F` with the :data:`guess` keyword argument.
 In this case, the underlying differential equation is linear and there is no need to make use of an initial guess, so we ignore the argument.
 The :data:`out` keyword argument allows the method to make  efficient reuse of storage if possible.
 This mechanism is undermined by  :func:`spsolve`, which does not allow a preallocated output variable to be specified.
 Hence there is an unfortunate memory allocation (in :func:`spsolve`) and subsequent a copy to :data:`out`.